rafecolton/memory-dotfiles/README.md

 It is still just an idea, so we'll see how it goes.

-### Gotchas
+### Disclaimers

-:boom: **NOTE: Use with caution.
-This is still a WIP, so using it may screw some things up in your `$HOME` directory.** :boom:
+1. Use with caution.
+This is still a WIP, so using it may screw some things up in your `$HOME` directory.

-If you screw something up and cannot fix it, submit a GitHub Issue and I will do my best to help you fix it.
+2. If you screw something up and cannot fix it, submit a GitHub Issue and I will do my best to help you fix it.

-In addition to this being a WIP, there is one small gotcha with symlinks.
-For any of the files in your dotfiles, if the file in your `$HOME` directory you intend for it to replace is a symlink, it is likely that you will lose the contents of the file to which that symlink points.
-I have not found a clean solution for this yet, so until I do, I suggest one of the following work-arounds:

-1. Delete the symlink (but not the file it references) from your `$HOME` directory before running MDF.
-Then, recreate it manually after you restore, or add it to a bootstrap script somewhere.
-2. Ensure that for all files in your dotfiles, the corresponding file in `$HOME` is *not* a symlink.
-Regular files will be unaffected.

-Also, you may need to manually add private things like an updated `.git-authors` file and ssh keys.
+3. Also, you may need to manually add private things like an updated `.git-authors` file and `ssh` keys.

 ### Design Considerations